yongli-d/comp/midpoint/part1/part1.md

 Notice how Google’s JavaScript handles all of the search functionality, and our template is basically just a shell to display what Google does for us.

-**TODO 13:** Describe at a high level how we might implement our own search functionality, say, that searched specifically just tags by the tag name.
+**TODO 13:** Describe at a high level how we might implement our own search functionality, say, that searched specifically just Content with specific Tags.

 ### That's all, folks!
 Stay tuned for next time :D